bacalhau-project/bacalhau/docs/examples/molecular-dynamics/openmm/index.md

 print('Simulation complete, file written to disk at: {}'.format(output_path))
 ```

+    Writing run_openmm_simulation.py

 To run the script above all we need is a Python environment with the OpenMM library installed.
 We install that via the package manager [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).
-Below is the resulting Dockerfile.
+Below is the resulting Dockerfile; to keep this example concise we the Docker build command is commented out.

 ```python